xXJuanDavidXx/xXJuanDavidXx/README.md

 ## What I Do

-- **Backend Development with Django**: I build robust and scalable backend systems using Django, ensuring that my code is both secure and efficient.
+- **Backend Development with Django**: I'm in the process of learning Django and working on building secure and efficient backend systems with this powerful framework.
 - **Linux Enthusiast**: I love working with Linux, and it's my go-to environment for development and testing.
 I'm also proficient in setting up and managing virtual machines and Docker containers.
 - **Problem Solver**: I'm very good at researching and troubleshooting issues, and I enjoy the process of debugging and finding solutions.
 - **Web Development**: I have a basic understanding of HTML, CSS, and JavaScript.
 While my focus is on the backend, I know enough to create complete web applications by myself.